 How has Section 2 been successfully used to strike down election laws that disenfranchise minority voters?

-Voting rights activists have brought Section 2 claims against a variety of election laws including voter ID rules, registration restrictions, early vote requirements, and redistricting legislation.
+Voting rights activists have brought Section 2 claims against a variety of election laws including voter ID rules, registration restrictions, early vote requirements and redistricting legislation.

 Section 2 has also been used in redistricting cases to prohibit vote dilution of minority groups when crafting electoral districts.
 Vote dilution can result from “cracking” a minority community into several election districts, such that they lack sufficient voting power in any one district to elect their candidates of choice, or “packing” members of a minority group into one district, weakening their voting power in surrounding districts and leaving them with less representation overall.
 The 1985 case Thornburg v.
-Gingles established the framework for challenging electoral districts under Section 2, finding that North Carolina’s multi-member district plan violated the VRA because it suppressed Black voters’ ability to “participate equally in the political process and to elect candidates of their choice.”
+Gingles established the framework for challenging electoral districts under Section 2, after the Supreme Court found that North Carolina’s multi-member district plan violated the VRA because it suppressed Black voters’ ability to “participate equally in the political process and to elect candidates of their choice.”

 To this day, disenfranchising election laws are being challenged in court under Section 2.